 About Rockne S. O’Bannon, The Jim Henson Company and Hallmark Entertainment.

 O’Bannon is an American writer and producer who conceived, wrote and produced Farscape.
-He’s also well known for seaQuest, Defiance, Alien Nation and was a main writer for Amazing Stories and The Twilight Zone, Constantine and V.
+He’s also well known for seaQuest, Defiance, Alien Nation and was the main writer for Amazing Stories and The Twilight Zone, Constantine and V.

 Hallmark Entertainment is a trading name of Sonar Entertainment which is an American cable network and television production company.
 They commissioned, financed and showed Farscape.

-I’m going to be honest- Farscape takes work.
+I’m going, to be honest- Farscape takes work.
 It has a look and a feel that is very unlike most TV shows and it takes you and throws you from one problem and culture to another without giving you a chance to catch a breath.
 This isn’t TV to watch while doing something else but something to concentrate on.
 If you can put the time and effort in it’s well worth the effort.
 Highly recommended.